ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>Mostly clear, with a low around 59.
-South wind around 2 mph.<br></div>
+         <h3>Overnight</h3>Mostly clear, with a low around 59.
+West wind around 1 mph.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tuesday</h3>A slight chance of showers and thunderstorms between 1pm and 3pm, then a chance of showers and thunderstorms between 3pm and
          4pm, then a chance of showers and thunderstorms.
 Mostly sunny.
 High near 83, with temperatures falling to around 79 in the afternoon.
-Southwest wind 2 to 9 mph.
+Southwest wind 1 to 9 mph.
 Chance of precipitation is 40%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Tuesday Night</h3>A chance of showers and thunderstorms before 11pm.
+         <h3>Tuesday Night</h3>A slight chance of showers and thunderstorms before 8pm.
 Mostly clear.
-Low around 62, with temperatures rising to around 64 overnight.
+Low around 62, with temperatures rising to around 64
-         Southwest wind 1 to 7 mph.
-Chance of precipitation is 30%.<br></div>
+         overnight.
+Southwest wind 0 to 7 mph.
+Chance of precipitation is 20%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">